 The recent rise in popularity of the fat tire bike has been another instrumental reason for adoption of ebikes in the outdoors.
 Fat tire bikes, originally designed for use in the snow, offer wider than usual tires, typically between 4-inches and 5-inches in width.
 Although the initial benefit most sought after was the increased traction that is offered, many additional benefits have become more and more visible as fat bikes have become more mainstream.
-More details about these benefits, such as the increased traction, comfort, and confidence, are outlined in a previous post on RPBlog, "Why do tires keep getting fatter?"
+More details about these benefits, such as the increased traction, comfort, and confidence, are outlined in a previous post "Why do tires keep getting fatter?"

 One obvious benefit that fat tires offer to riders is their increased traction when compared to thinner tires.
 This increased traction is key to ensuring that you don’t slip around on the rugged and possibly loose terrain that you’ll be encountering in the outdoors.
 Fat tires typically run at much lower PSI than standard tires, which helps get as much surface contact with the trail as possible, allowing you to ride with comfort and confidence everywhere from bumpy logging roads to sandy beaches.
 Similarly to how our urban riders experience a more comfortable ride due to their ability to hop curbs and ride right over obstructions on the road such as cracks and small potholes, fat tires are also great for rolling over rocks, sticks, and many other obstacles that will be commonly seen off-road and could inconvenience riders on bikes with thinner tires.